 What buyers and vendors need to know –

-As of May 29, there are 29 – just a coincidence – vendors who have completed the process to become Certified.
-Another dozen or so vendors are going through the process.
+Many Vendors have completed the process to become Certified.
+Many more are currently going through the process.
 So what does it take to become a Certified Vendor?

 Step 1: Finding the Right Fit

 Sales tech covers a lot of ground, and the first step is to work with a vendor to define a category for their solution.
 The dream of many vendors is to be defined in a unique category.
 But, upon discussion, most realize that a very narrowly defined category really doesn’t serve their or buyers’ interests.
 Too narrowly defined, and buyers may not immediately understand what the category is.
 Too broadly, and there’s just too many possible solutions.
 And, in reality, there are always multiple solutions that address a particular need.

 Every category in the Vendor Neutral 100 Certified Landscape is supported by a very detailed questionnaire.
 These are built using research on many different vendors in a category.
 By then comparing common functions and capabilities, the Vendor Neutral Certified Questionnaire covers: